Use German potato salad to make a super quick potato cheese casserole. The perfect side dish for holiday meals, steak dinners, and backyard barbecues.

 Take action!
 I am partnering with READ Salads to answer all your burning holiday side dish questions and give my Thanksgiving dinner tips.

-Just click over to the post and ask your side dish questions, to be entered into the giveaway of a free Live Life Deliciously cookbook and a case of your favorite READ Salad.
+Just, to be entered into the giveaway of a free Live Life Deliciously cookbook and a case of your favorite READ Salad.
 Then tune in on Instagram Tuesday, November 24th where I'll be answering all the questions and announcing the winners LIVE.
 If your question is chosen, you'll be a winner!